-Pennsylvania GOP lawmakers ask Supreme Court to stop voting accommodations
+Pennsylvania Republicans ask Supreme Court to stop voting accommodations

 Republicans asked the U.S. Supreme Court to weigh in only on the ruling pushing back the deadline for mail ballots to arrive.
 The state court said such ballots must be counted if they are postmarked by Nov.
 3 — and even if they are not, “unless a preponderance of the evidence” shows that the ballots were mailed after Election Day.

 It is one of many legal battles being waged across the country regarding voting rules in advance of the Nov.
-3 presidential election.
+3 election.
 But Pennsylvania has particular significance because it is crucial to President Trump’s reelection fortunes.
-He defeated Hillary Clinton there is 2016 by 44,000 votes, or less than one percent.
+He defeated Hillary Clinton there in 2016 by 44,000 votes, or less than 1 percent.

 “In a year where there is a very real possibility that the final presidential election result hinges on Pennsylvania, the new rules imposed by the decision of the Supreme Court of Pennsylvania (a body elected in partisan elections) could destroy the American public’s confidence in the electoral system as a whole,” said the stay request filed by the Republican leaders.

 The request was filed with Justice Samuel A. Alito Jr., who oversees the U.S. Court of Appeals for the 3rd Circuit in Philadelphia.
-It will likely be referred by him to the entire court.
+It is likely to be referred by him to the entire court.

 The justices usually are reluctant to intervene in legal battles over voting close to an election.
-But the court often defers to state courts over such matters.
+The court often defers to state courts over such matters.

 It is the first election-related case to be filed since the death of Justice Ruth Bader Ginsburg.
 She wrote a biting dissent in April, when the court voted 5 to 4 to stop some of the accommodations federal judges had allowed for Wisconsin primary voters because of the pandemic.